galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Text mining articles with GROBID
+title: Text-Mining articles with GROBID
 level: Introductory
 questions:
-  - What is GROBID
+  - What is GROBID?
   - How to get started with GROBID in Galaxy?
 objectives:
   - Log in to Galaxy